srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

    1. In fact...
 Get good at interacting with wallets from a burner wallet
 2. Read my [Tweet thread on basic wallet safety](https://twitter.com/PatrickAlphaC/status/1663936101650685954)
 3. It might be a good idea to wait till later in the course when we teach you about verifying metamask transactions.
-4. Feel free to mint NFTs on sepolia without worrying about the above
+4. Feel free to mint NFTs on sepolia without worrying about the above -->

 ## Bridging to ZKsync

+If you want to work with *real* funds on ZKsync for any challenges that we deploy there, you can follow this list.

+*Please do not use real funds unless you are confident of what you are doing, especially when it comes to private key safety.*

 1. The process for bridging looks like the following:
    1. Buy ETH (On an exchange like [Coinbase](https://www.coinbase.com/home) or [Kraken](https://www.kraken.com/))